 The purpose of this Project is to provide clean energy to the existing electrical grid.
 There is a need for electricity generated by the solar energy system.
 An analysis was completed by the Applicant demonstrating that there were no alternatives for the siting of solar Projects on land that is zoned in Eden for solar energy systems (see Appendix D).
-In addition to the benefits of renewable energy production for the area, the Project will also produce numerous economic benefits for the town.
-These benefits will be facilitated through a Host Community Agreement, PILOT agreement, and Good Neighbor agreements with the Town (see Appendix
+In addition to the benefits of renewable energy production for the town, the Project will also produce numerous economic benefits for the town.
+These benefits will be facilitated through a Host Community Agreement, PILOT agreement, and Good Neighbor agreements with the Town (see Appendix B).

-B).

-The Project will be in accordance with the Erie County Climate Action Plan.
+The Proposed Project will be in accordance with the Erie County Climate Action Plan.
 Page 78 of the Plan states, "Action Item 7.2.2: Encourage responsible community solar Project development on agricultural land to make clean, renewable energy more accessible to rural communities without losing the most productive farmland".
-This Project will not cause the loss of active, productive farmland in the Town.
+The farm soils located on the Project site are of low productivity, according to the landowner.
+Therefore, the Project will not cause the loss of highly productive and important farmland.
+Additionally, this loss of farmland will not be permanent.

 The Proposed Project will also be in conformance with The Erie Niagara Framework for Regional Growth.
 This plan supports strategic development and strengthening the viability of local farmers.
-The Proposed Project will provide economic benefits for the town and will not result in the loss of active, productive farmland.
+The Proposed Project will provide economic benefits for the town.
 This Project will not impact farm activity in adjacent areas.

 The Town's Comprehensive Plan, Agricultural and Farmland Protection Plan, and the Buffalo and Erie County Local Food Action Plan emphasize the importance of local agriculture and character in rural communities.
-This Project will not cause the loss of active, productive farmland in the Town of Eden, and will not impact farm activity in adjacent areas.
+This Project will not cause the permanent loss of highly productive farmland in the Town of Eden and will not impact farm activity in adjacent areas.
 Once the Project is decommissioned (to NYSDAM standards), following the useful life of the Project (estimated 30 years), the soil on site will be left in the same or better condition, due to this fallow period.
 The site can then be farmed, if desired, or utilized for another allowable use.
 See section 3.6 for additional information on impacts to Community Plans.